victor-smirnov/digital-philosophy/Plans.md

 What we did is _partial materialization_ of _z = F(x, y) for specific arguments _x_ and _y_.
 But what if all we know about function _F()_ is a finite set of points _D = {(x, y, z)}_?
 We can try guessing missing values _z_ by using techniques like [K-nearest neighbors (KNN)](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm).
 So we _generalize_ over _D_ with the _KNN_ agorithm.
 For some functions it works pretty well.
 The more data points we have, the better better approximations of _F()_ we may get with using _KNN_.

+Instead of KNN, we can use any function approximation technique, for instance, artificial neural networks.
+Every function approximation method is characterized by the (a) number of parameters defining its _complexity_.
+And (b) some class of functions this method is good in generalization on.
+Function approximation methods produce _models_ of functions they are approximating.
+The larger the number of parameters is, the more model tends to _memorize_ dataset instead of generalizing it.
+In the machine learning community this effect is also called _overfitting_.
+If the number of parameters is insufficient, the model will tend to _misgeneralize_ the data, that is also called _underfitting_.

+Memorization is _explicit_ if there is a dedicated function (memory) to store data points.
+Like, KNN implies that there is a database of points.
+Otherwise, memoization is implicit.
+In general case we say that function approximation method memorizes it training data if it can reproduce it fully or partially.

+The following diagram demonstrates how those concepts relate to each other in a typical use case:

 ![Approximation](img/approximation.svg)

 TBC...